-As a screenwriter I've collaborated with next-level artists in reality TV and indie film.
+As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

-At Citizen Jones Productions, I worked on series for the FYI Network.
+At Citizen Jones Productions, I wrote on multiple series for the FYI Network.

 STYLE UNZIPPED